Fort Lauderdale Pedestrian Accident Lawyers

-We help clients pursue full compensation after pedestrian accidents.
+We help clients pursue full compensation after pedestrian accidents in Fort Lauderdale.

-If you or someone you love has experienced a pedestrian accident, reach out to the legal team at the Levin Firm today.
+If you or someone you love has gotten hurt in a pedestrian accident, reach out to the legal team at the Levin Firm today.
 Our Fort Lauderdale pedestrian accident lawyers offer a free initial consultation to determine your legal standing and explain your rights.
+We even work on a contingency basis, so you don’t pay us anything unless we win or settle your case for you!

 The truth is that if you’ve spent any time as a pedestrian, you’re probably already aware of the dangers.